c4cs/c4cs.github.io/_commands/basics/uptime.md

 ### Useful Options / Examples

-Uptime gives a one line display for each of the following
+'uptime' gives a one line display for each of the following

 The current time: